Cumnock Armistice Events News

 Painted Memorial Stones

-We need your help!
-We are asking for volunteers to knit, crochet or make felt, material and paper poppies to decorate the Town Hall for the Welcome Home Tea Dance on 10th November.
-It will be spectacular!
-Patterns are available HERE
+We asked for volunteers to knit, crochet or make felt, material and paper poppies to decorate the Town Hall for the Welcome Home Tea Dance on 10th November.
+It was spectacular with over 3,000 poppies!

 Saturday 27th October - Yipworld, Barrhill Road.
-11-1pm.
-Looking at original WW1 posters and using these as inspiration to design a poster for the Welcome Home Tea Dance.
+We looked at original WW1 posters and used these as inspiration to design a poster for the Welcome Home Tea Dance.
+Yipworld Star Poster Designers are: Ayesha Mushtag, Andrew James, Carlie Smith, Hollie Malone, Kayligh Barr, Leah McHardy, Molly McIlvaney, Niamh Connolly, Nola Pierotti, Paige McGuire, Rebecca Ferguson, Sophie Brown and art tutor Hollie Bates.
+The posters are awesome!

 Tuesday 30th October at the Riverside Centre, Ayr Road.
-2-4pm.
 Cross-generational and inclusive.
-Soup, bread making and baking.
+Soup and baking.
+We cooked soup and sweet-bites for 30 guests under the guidance of the Buns R Us group and staff.
+It was delicious!

 WW1 themed evening talks and presentations

 Thursday 1st November – Baird Institute, Lugar Street, Cumnock.
-6-7pm.
-East Ayrshire Leisure will give an illustrated talk on their WW1 Collections.
+East Ayrshire Leisure gave an illustrated talk on their WW1 Collections.

-Thursday 8th November – Baird Institute, 6-7pm.
-Cumnock History Group will present the story of the Cumnock War Memorials.
+Thursday 8th November – Baird Institute.
+Cumnock History Group present the story of the Cumnock War Memorials and how they were funded.

 Drop-in Reminiscence Events

 Friday 2nd Saturday 3rd November.
 Baird Institute, Lugar Street, Cumnock.
-1 - 3pm.
-To identify, record and research Cumnock Parish Medals, War Medals, photos, letters and family stories.
+We identified recorded and researched Cumnock Parish Medals, War Medals, photos, letters and family stories.

 War Horse Family Film Night

 Friday 9th November.
 Barrhill Community Centre, Barrhill Road, Cumnock.
-6.30 – 9pm.
 Steven Spielberg’s epic adventure.
 A tale of incredible loyalty, hope and tenacity.
-Tickets available from the venue or contact us.
+Great Film!

 Saturday 10th November.
-Cumnock Town Hall, Glaisnock Street 4-8pm.
-Based on the dance given for men and women returning from the war in 1919, this is late afternoon entertainment for all ages.
+Cumnock Town Hall, Glaisnock Street.
+Based on the dance given for men and women returning from the war in 1919, this was late afternoon entertainment for all ages and was sold-out!

-With WW1 themed tunes from Sanquhar Silver Band, Strings n Things, Cumnock Academy, CAMPS, school choirs and other guests.
+With WW1 themed tunes from Sanquhar & District Silver Band, Strings n Things, Cumnock Academy Orchestra, CAMPS, Heart & Soul Choir and other guests.

 Tea, coffee, cakes, sandwiches and dancing!

-There will be a WW1 themed dressing-up box available on the day or come in your own war outfit and get your photo taken.
+There was a WW1 themed dressing-up box available on the day and people came in their own war outfit and got their photos taken.

-The Cumnock Roll of Honour with over 800 names will be displayed in the Keir Hardie Room.
+The Cumnock Roll of Honour with over 800 names was displayed in the Keir Hardie Room alongside the WW2 Pennylands POW Camp exhibition.

 Remembrance Day Events - Organised by local churches